Hanuwa/TeraTermUI_Dev/README.md

 Priorities of the development of the application is working on improving the UI since it's a bit too simple and not polished, funtionality wise the application is mostly feature-complete but it could use some performance/optimization improvements since the application sometimes suffers from slowdows which can make it feel sluggish to use.
-Works on both Tera Term 5 and 4
+Works on both Tera Term 5 and 4.

+# Setting up the environment
+To automate the building process, this project includes a **setup.py** file.
+However, **Tesseract requires manual installation**, as its installer does not support silent execution.
+Follow the steps below to configure it correctly:

+1. **Run the Tesseract installer** (triggered by the setup script).
+2. **Select installation type**: Choose **"Install just for me"**.
+3. **Customize installation options**:
+   - **Untick**:
+     - ScrollView
+     - Training Tools
+     - Shortcuts creation
+4. **Set the installation path**:
+   - Install Tesseract in a folder named **`Tesseract-OCR`** at the **root** of the project directory.
+5. **Finalize setup**:
+   - Tick **"Do not create shortcuts"** before proceeding with the installation.

+After installation, the setup script will ensure Tesseract is properly configured for the project.

 # Tesseract OCR
 Must install this application under a folder within the TeraTermUI project called "Tesseract-OCR".